peregr956/lifepath-planner/docs/vercel-deployment.md

 **AI features not working:**
 - Verify `OPENAI_API_KEY` is set in Vercel environment variables
 - Check `/api/diagnostics/env` to see if the key is detected
+- If using AI Gateway, verify `OPENAI_API_BASE` and `VERCEL_AI_GATEWAY_ENABLED` are set

+**Budget items all classified as income:**
+- This indicates AI normalization is not running
+- Ensure `OPENAI_API_KEY` is set correctly
+- Check the diagnostics endpoint for `normalization_enabled: true`
+- Verify there are no API errors in Vercel function logs

 **Data not persisting:**
 - Set up Vercel Postgres and add `POSTGRES_URL`